-Launching a loyalty program as you reopen post COVID-19 can help to win back your customers through value added benefits and, where relevant, meal discounts.
-The real power will come over time building up your customer data to understand who your most loyal and frequent visitors are, ensuring you can communicate to them and offer value-added services should there be further disruption in the coming months and into 2021.
+Launching a loyalty program can help to win back your customers through value added benefits and, where relevant, meal discounts.
+The real power will come over time building up your customer data to understand who your most loyal and frequent visitors are, ensuring you can communicate to them and offer value-added services should there be further disruption in 2022.

 The Biggest Challenges for Groceries and Food & Beverage Companies in Terms of Customer Retention?